Gurmit147/IPT-Final/README.md

 Download and run the file in Apache Netbeans.
-No need to manually add database because database coding is already inserted in the coding
+No need to manually add database because database coding is already inserted in the coding.
+Make sure to turn on your xampp